2026 Indianapolis 500

 Entry list

-All entries will utilize a spec Dallara DW12 chassis with the UAK-18 universal aero kit and the 2020-adopted aeroscreen.
+All entries utilized a spec Dallara DW12 chassis with the UAK-18 universal aero kit and the 2020-adopted aeroscreen.
 Honda (HRC US) and Chevrolet (Ilmor) are the engine providers.
 Firestone is the exclusive tire supplier.
-This will be the second year of hybrid energy recovery system powertrains at Indianapolis.[26]
+This will be the second year of hybrid energy recovery system powertrains at Indianapolis.[41]

-PREMA Racing had two Chevrolet engine leases for the 2026 IndyCar Series season, but is currently undergoing an ownership shake-up which has left the team in limbo regarding competing in any of the 2026 events.[40]
-On April 10, it was announced PREMA will not enter the Indianapolis 500.
-As a result, their two engines were released to existing teams, but PREMA is still hopeful of an IndyCar return later in 2026.
+PREMA Racing had two Chevrolet engine leases for the 2026 IndyCar Series season, but is currently undergoing an ownership shake-up which has left the team in limbo regarding competing in any of the 2026 events.[55]
+On April 10, it was announced PREMA would not enter at Indianapolis.
+As a result, their two engines were released to other teams.[56]

-It is likely to be the first time since 2022 that no bumping will take place, however, several drivers are pursuing an option: Devlin DeFrancesco, who raced full-time for RLL in 2025, and Stefan Wilson, who last competed in 2023.[41]
+This will be the first time since 2022 that no bumping will take place.
+Devlin DeFrancesco, who raced full-time for RLL in 2025, and Stefan Wilson, who last competed in 2023, were two drivers who aggressively pursued rides before the last entry was filled by Legge.[57]

 - W Former Indianapolis 500 winner